Three tips to work through turbulent times

 Keep work moving.
 When individual performance plans or organizational plans get out of touch with reality, momentum becomes a critical organizing and motivational tool for your team.
 The tasks your employees work on don’t have to be large or transformational, and you don’t need to run at 100% capacity.
 But people need work to do.
 Make sure everyone has a chance to contribute and see that their day-to-day efforts help achieve larger goals.
 With so much uncertainty, make sure your people know that they can still serve the mission.

 Civil servants are sustained by a call to serve.
 That calling has helped our nation confront numerous challenges through the years, and it will guide us through this one too.

-Stay tuned for the second part of this blog post on planning for future uncertainty.
+Read the second part of this blog post on planning for future uncertainty.

 Michael Lawyer is a federal workplace expert who has spent two decades helping people find and act on their call to serve.
 He currently serves in the Department of Housing and Urban Development and on the board of directors for the Presidential Management Alumni Association.